-onstipation is a very common problem that most of us have probably experienced at some point in our lives.
+of us have probably experienced at some point.
 To most, constipation means difficulty in passing motion, or a need to strain excessively.
-Struggling to pass hard pellet-like stools or infrequent bowel habit are also symptoms of constipation.
-Frequent straining to pass motion may lead to other problems like piles and anal fissures.
+Struggling to pass hard pellet-like stools or infrequent bowel movements may also be interpreted as constipation.
+Frequent straining may lead to other problems like piles and anal fissures.